Dr. Lisa Merten

 In addition, in the DFG project “Public Connection” Lisa and her colleagues are investigating how users connect to different publics through the way they use media and other communicative practices.

-Lisa is co-PI at the Research Institute Social Cohesion in the subproject “Media Use and Social Cohesion”.
-Together with Hannah Immler she is running a network and content analysis of Instagram accounts to examine whether and how political influencers in social media can reach populations without much information-oriented social media use.
+Lisa was co-PI at the Research Institute Social Cohesion in the subproject “Media Use and Social Cohesion”.
+Together with Hannah Immler she ran a network and content analysis of Instagram accounts to examine whether and how political influencers in social media can reach populations without much information-oriented social media use.

 In the summer semester of 2021, she substituted an assistant professor of Computational Social Science at the Center for Data and Methods at the University of Konstanz on a part-time basis.
 She has also taught at the Universität Hamburg, University of Augsburg, and Kiel University of Applied Sciences.